 Best General Shoes for Leg Day

 When it comes to general shoes for leg day, I’m most interested in how dynamic a shoe can be.
-A good general shoe needs to possess the capabilities of performing strongly for heavy leg days while also looking good on a daily basis.
+A good general shoe needs to possess the capabilities of performing strongly for heavy leg days while also looking good daily.

 My top pick for a general shoe for leg day is the Nike Blazer Mid ’77 Vintage (note the regular Blazer Mid ’77 also works well here).
 This model takes my top pick over more traditional general shoes like Converse for three key reasons.